gto76/standard-aliases/README.md

 How It Works
 ------------
-After instalation the "framework" consists of three files:
+After installation the "framework" consists of three files:

 * [**`standard_functions`**](standard-aliases/standard_functions): It contains the Bash Functions with long descriptive names.
 It is located in projects directory.

 * Users [**`.standardrc`**](standard-aliases/standard_rc) file: It specifies short(er) names for functions and [options](standard-aliases/standard_rc#L323-L346) that this functions use when they call specific commands.
 It is located in users home folder.

-* Automaticaly generated `shortcuts` file: It defines shorter names for functions as specified in users rc file.
+* Automaticaly generated `shortcuts` file: It defines shorter names for functions as specified in users _rc_ file.
 It is located in `~/.standard_aliases` directory.

 How To Rename Commands
 ----------------------